-Such agencies should be encouraged to investigate alleged violations of the law off school property if at all possible.
-An investigation can take place immediately on school property at the request of the building administrator if the alleged violation of law took place on school property or in emergency situations.
+Such agencies should be encouraged to investigate alleged violations of the law off academy property if at all possible.
+An investigation can take place immediately on academy property at the request of the building administrator if the alleged violation of law took place on academy property or in emergency situations.